Are GMOs Only Made for Herbicides and Pesticides?

-I will take a moment to divert from the discussion of the impact of agrochemicals to discuss non-agrochemical genetic engineering and genetic manipulation through advanced hybridization.
-Although I believe the largest impact and the most important one to focus on for purposes of anti-GMO advocacy are agrochemicals, there are indeed negative health impacts for people from the genetic altering of our food for the purposes of increased yields and shelf-stability.
+However, we will take a moment to divert from the discussion of the impact of agrochemicals to discuss non-agrochemical genetic engineering and genetic manipulation through advanced hybridization.
+Although we believe the largest impact and the most important one to focus on for purposes of anti-GMO advocacy are agrochemicals, there are indeed negative health impacts for people from the genetic altering of our food for the purposes of increased yields and shelf-stability.

 Take, for example, dwarf wheat.
 Until the 1960s we were eating basically the same wheat that our ancestors grew for thousands of years.
 Modern day dwarf wheat was developed through cross breeding of different wheat strains, back-breeding to winnow out certain characteristics and hybridizing with non-wheat plants to create a shorter stem which requires fewer resources to grow.
 Dwarf wheat is not the product of genetic engineering and it is not a “genetically modified organism” under current definitions of that term.
 This wheat is, however, linked to a variety of public health issues.